 If you want to complement an existing color in your kitchen, we recommend sampling from items that are unlikely to change in the near future, like your countertops or backsplash.
 For instance, if your countertop features hints of blue or green, you can use the same color on your walls.

 If you prefer neutral colors, you really can't go wrong because they don't compete with white cabinets and they are easy on the eyes.
 A style we love is using gray and steel blue in the kitchen.
 Gray looks beautiful with white cabinets or white crown molding, and is a paint color choice that is both timeless and trendy.

-Perhaps the best advice we can give you is that no color is wrong when it comes to pairing paint colors with white cabinets.
-Your personal pain preference will always please you, and speak to your kitchen’s style.
+Ultimately, the best advice we can give you is that there really is no wrong choice when it comes to pairing paint colors with white cabinets.
+Your personal preference will always please you and reflect your individual style.

 When you're ready to schedule your free in-home quote with Kitchen Magic, one of our design consultants will work with you to design the kitchen of your dreams.
 Contact us today!